-For each RFP1, there shall be an evaluation committee consisting of staff members designated by the President or his/her designee (the "Evaluation Committee") who are responsible for evaluating each Proposal; however, for any RFP, the President or his/her designee, may designate the Director of Diversity as solely responsible for evaluating the W/MBE part of each Proposal.
+For each RFP1, there shall be an evaluation committee consisting of staff members designated by the CCO or his/her designee (the "Evaluation Committee") who are responsible for evaluating each Proposal; however, for any RFP, the President or his/her designee, may designate the Director of Diversity as solely responsible for evaluating the portions of proposals that relate to Diversity Practices.
 The CCO shall provide the Evaluation Committee with all relevant Proposal materials, in accordance with these Guidelines, including, but not limited to, the Proposals (including the Cost Proposal, when appropriate), the RFP, and any addenda to the RFP.
-The evaluation process, including any numerical scores, shall be documented in reasonable detail.
+The evaluation process, including any numerical scores, shall be documented by the Designated Contact in reasonable detail and furnished to the CCO.